Latent Denoising Makes Good Tokenizers: Implementation

 \section{Implementation}

-We describe the implementation details, including datasets, evaluation metrics, tokenizer and generative model training procedures.
+We briefly summarize implementation details here, including datasets, evaluation metrics, and model training procedures.
+Due to limited space, we defer comprehensive details to Sections~\ref{sec:tok_details} and \ref{sec:gen_details}.

-\paragraph{Dataset and metrics.} We perform all experiments on ImageNet~\cite{russakovsky2015imagenet} at $256\times256$ resolution.
-Images are center-cropped, randomly horizontally flipped during training, and normalized to $[-1, 1]$.
-We evaluate generative models using Fréchet Inception Distance (FID), Inception Score (IS), precision and recall, following~\cite{dhariwal2021diffusion}.
-For tokenizer reconstruction, we report reconstruction-FID (rFID).
+\textbf{Dataset and metrics.} We primarily experiment with class-conditioned image generation on the ImageNet dataset~\citep{russakovsky2015imagenet} at $256\times256$ and $512\times512$ resolutions, and further evaluate text-to-image generation on the MS-COCO dataset~\citep{lin2014microsoft}.
+For evaluation, we report Fréchet Inception Distance (FID), Inception Score (IS), precision, and recall.

-\paragraph{Tokenizer baselines.} We benchmark our tokenizer against a diverse set of publicly available tokenizers: (i) MAR-VAE from MAR~\cite{li2025autoregressive}, trained on ImageNet using the implementation from~\cite{esser2021taming}; (ii) VA-VAE~\cite{yao2025reconstruction}, aligning latent embeddings with DINOv2 features~\cite{oquab2024dinov2}; (iii) MAETok~\cite{chen2025masked}, distilling HOG~\cite{Dalal2005Histograms}, DINOv2~\cite{oquab2024dinov2}, and CLIP~\cite{radford2021learning} features through auxiliary decoders; (iv) SD-VAE from Stable-Diffusion~\cite{rombach2022high}, trained on significantly larger datasets.
-Additionally, for controlled comparisons, we also train our own baseline tokenizer without the proposed denoising approaches.
+\textbf{Tokenizer baselines.} We benchmark our tokenizer against a diverse set of tokenizers: (i) MAR-VAE from MAR~\citep{li2025autoregressive}, trained on ImageNet using the implementation from~\cite{esser2021taming}; (ii) VA-VAE~\citep{yao2025reconstruction}, aligning latent embeddings with DINOv2 features; (iii) MAETok~\citep{chen2025masked}, distilling HOG, DINOv2~\citep{oquab2024dinov2}, and CLIP~\citep{radford2021learning} features through auxiliary decoders; (iv) SD-VAE and SD3-VAE from Stable-Diffusion~\citep{rombach2022high,esser2024scaling}, trained on significantly larger datasets.
+Additionally, for controlled comparisons, we also train our ViT-based tokenizer without denoising objective as a baseline.